Alex Bregman Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Alex Bregman (hitting .293 in his past 10 games, with three doubles, a home run, six walks and nine RBI), take on starting pitcher Bryce Miller and the Seattle Mariners at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros, including Alex Bregman (.300 batting average in his past 10 games), take on starting pitcher Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.

-He collected three RBI (going 2-for-5 with a double and a home run) in his most recent game against the Marlins.
+He had a hitless showing in his previous game (0-for-4) against the Mariners.

 Alex Bregman Game Info & Props vs. the Mariners